metinbicaksiz/metinbicaksiz/README.md

 # 💫 About Me:
-👋 Hi, I’m @metinbicaksiz<br>👀 I’m interested in software development and educational technologies since I have a strong background in education and true passion for software develoment.<br>🌱 I know HTML, CSS, JS, TypeScript, React, Redux, Next.js, Node.js and developing MicroService Architecture in Java, Spring boot.<br>🌱 I have written my masters thesis on authentication and authorization mechanisms in micro-service architecture, especially on JWT signature algorithms and implementing SHA3 as the signature algorithm.. <br>📫 How to reach me: You can find me on the links below:<br><br>
+👋 Hi, I’m @metinbicaksiz<br>👀 I’m interested in software development and educational technologies since I have a strong background in education and true passion for software develoment.<br>🌱 I know HTML, CSS, JS, TypeScript, React, Redux, Next.js, Node.js and developing MicroService Architecture in Java, Spring boot, teaching Python.<br>🌱 I have written my masters thesis on authentication and authorization mechanisms in micro-service architecture, especially on JWT signature algorithms and implementing SHA3 as the signature algorithm.. <br>📫 How to reach me: You can find me on the links below:<br><br>

 ## 🌐 Socials: